-Chris Dawson is a graduate member of the Professional Historians Association (Qld), BA in Anthropology and postgraduate qualifications in Applied History, both from the University of Queensland.
-He is the founder and committee member of the Boggo Road Gaol Historical Society, the management committees of the Brisbane Southside History Network and the Friends of South Brisbane Cemetery.
+Chris Dawson is a graduate member of the Professional Historians Association (Qld), with Bachelor of Arts degree in Anthropology and postgraduate qualifications in Applied History, both from the University of Queensland.
+He is the founder and committee member of the Boggo Road Gaol Historical Society, and of the Friends of South Brisbane Cemetery.

-Ray Kerkhove is Chair of Q-Earth Inc. For 30 years he has worked on historical/ cultural and heritage projects with Indigenous groups.
-He has particular expertise in reconstructing the material culture and early contact history (1820s-1870s) of SE Queensland and the Darling Downs.
+Ray Kerkhove has a Bachelor of Arts, Master of Arts (History & Indigenous Religions), and a Doctor of Philosophy (Studies in Religion).
+Ray Kerkhove is Chair of Q-Earth Inc. For 30 years Dr Kerkhove has worked on historical/ cultural and heritage projects with Indigenous groups.
+He has particular expertise in reconstructing the material culture and early contact history (1820s-1870s) of South-East Queensland and the Darling Downs.
 He has authored booklets, journal articles, Connection Reports, significance assessments, expert statements, and scripts for Indigenous exhibitions and films.

 Janice Cooper has a Bachelor of Arts, a Bachelor of Education, a Master of Letters (Local and Applied History) and is a member of the Professional Historians Association.
 Growing up on a central western Queensland pastoral property, Janice Cooper has a life-long interest in rural Queensland.
 Following a long career in teaching and teacher-librarianship in both country and city, she turned to studying, researching and writing history.
 She has written Sufficient for living, a history of pastoral industries in the Alpha district and co-authored, with Geraldine Massey and Mary-Ann Salisbury, Resourceful partnerships, a history of teacher-librarianship in Queensland.
 Her current publication, Crossing the divide is a history of the Alpha and Jericho districts of central-western Queensland.
 Janice’s interest in Australian history is reinforced through her research of her own ancestry which includes six generations since the first immigrant arrival in 1791 as well as pre-separation Queenslanders.